ros2/ros2_documentation/source/Contributing-To-ROS.rst

 Summary
 -------

-ROS is an open source set of tools and libraries that depends on contributions from our community.
+ROS is an open source suite of tools and libraries that depends on contributions from our community.
 Whether you are a developer, researcher, company, or student, your contribution helps us to grow and improve.

 Your first contribution